 Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of safeguarding.
-Wilton Primary recognises that the only purpose of confidentiality in this respect is to benefit the child.
+This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or Deputies) and Local Authority children's social care, recognises that the only purpose of confidentiality in this respect is to benefit the child.
 South Tees Safeguarding Children Partnership https://stscp.co.uk/